Electric Bus Route Optimization

 Operating Intelligence

-How AI Electric Bus Route Optimization runs once it is live
+How Electric Bus Route Optimization runs once it is live

 AI runs the first three steps autonomously.